mguery/aws-projects/README.md

 - save routes

 ## Step 5: Create NAT GW (Network Address Translation)
-provides scalable internet access to private instances, ipv4 only
-> facilitates internet access for resources sitting in a private subnet in a VPC.
-The NAT gateway (NGW) is placed in a public subnet within the VPC and given a public IP address.
-This allows the NGW to connect through the internet gateway to the public internet and translate the private addresses of the resources in the private subnets into a public address that can be used to connect to the outside internet. destination as 0.0.0.0/0 and a target of ngw-#####. best practice to create 1 NAT gateway within the public subnet of each availability zone, and then point the route tables in AZ A to the NGW created in AZ A; same concept for AZ B.
+Subnets connected to the Private Route Table need access to the internet, so set up a NAT Gateway in the public Subnet.
+(IPv4 only) This allows the NGW to connect through the internet gateway to the public internet and translate the private addresses of the resources in the private subnets into a public address that can be used to connect to the outside internet.
+- destination as 0.0.0.0/0 and a target of ngw-#####. best practice to create 1 NAT gateway within the public subnet of each availability zone, and then point the route tables in AZ A to the NGW created in AZ A; same concept for AZ B.
+- must specify the public subnet in which the NAT gateway should reside.
+- must specify an Elastic IP address (static, public IPv4 address.) to associate with the NAT gateway when you create it.
+- NAT gateway uses ports 1024-65535.
+Make sure to enable these in the inbound rules of your network ACL.
+- All IPv6's are internet accessible by default, so the way you make them "private" is by directing traffic out through an Egress Only Internet Gateway (outgoing traffic only).

 from [nat gw page](https://console.aws.amazon.com/vpc/home?region=us-east-1#NatGateways:), create ngw
 - name - demo-ngw